angelol/lgtm/implementation-plan.md

 - Interactive PR selection with action menu
 - Non-interactive PR listing with formatted output
 - PR review command with interactive diff viewing
+- PR description view with action menu and markdown formatting

 ## MANDATORY Instructions for AI Agent
 These instructions are REQUIREMENTS that MUST be followed without exception: